ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 We do not recommend using a Pi 1 as a master.
 It is simply not powerful enough (500 MB RAM, etc.).
 Due to the different hardware, these instructions are not suitable for a Pi 1 anyway.

 A Pi 2 or Pi 3 also has only max.
 1 GB RAM.
 With 15 adapter instances, this should still be sufficient, but beyond that it can become scarce.
 Each adapter instance needs about 40 MB (and sometimes 200MB and more) of RAM.
-Therefore, you should always keep an eye on the RAM utilization before activating additional adapter instances - 1 GB RAM are finite.
+Therefore, you should always keep an eye on the RAM usage before activating additional adapter instances - 1 GB RAM are finite.

 ### Power adapter
 it is important to have a good power supply.
 With a weak power supply, stability problems can be expected